UFreedom/FloatingText/README.md

 #### 3.Floating Path

-implements `FloatingPathEffect` and `FloatingPathAnimator` interface can custom you own floating path
+Implements `FloatingPathEffect` and `FloatingPathAnimator` interface can custom you own floating path animation.

 - `FloatingPath` is the floating path
 ```